 Retrieves a file from a given URL into a file with a given filename.
 It uses certificates from a list of known verifiers for https downloads, but this can be optionally disabled.

 You can pass hash checking parameters: md5, sha1, sha256.
 All the specified algorithms will be checked.
-If any of them doesn't match, it will raise a ConanException.
+If any of them doesn't match, the downloaded file will be removed and it will raise a ConanException.